DzRepo/Python/Full-Archive-Search/README.md

   - Requires `requests` library located at [python requests](http://docs.python-requests.org/en/master/)

 ###Install Directions###
-  - Copy all files to a directory on a server with sufficient disk space
+  - Copy all files to a directory
-  - Modify gnip.cfg with appropriate account information
+  - Modify `gnip.cfg` with appropriate account information
-  - set an environment variable (GNIP_CFG) to point to the directory where gnip.cfg is stored.
+  - set an environment variable (`GNIP_CFG`) to point to the directory where gnip.cfg is stored.
-  - It may be necessary to "chmod +x ./FAS.py" to make the script executable
+  - It may be necessary to `chmod +x ./FAS.py` to make the script executable
-  - Execute ./FAS.py to see command line options.
+  - Execute `./FAS.py` to see command line options.